MeLver0/FakePitchDetector/README.md

 - Automatically adjusts their pitch value to **89**.
 - Does not interfere with normal gameplay mechanics.

+## Credits
+This project was made possible thanks to the source code available on **hvh.gg**, originally written by **imi-tat0r**.
+Special thanks to **imi-tat0r** for their contributions to the CS2 plugin development community and for sharing valuable insights that helped shape this project.

 ## Support
 For any issues, please open an issue on GitHub or reach out to the CounterStrikeSharp community for assistance.